 Undergraduate Financial Aid Process

 A Carnegie Mellon education is an excellent investment in a student's future.
 Currently enrolled undergraduate students have several options for financing their education.
-To get started, follow the five-step process below.
+To apply for financial aid for the 2018-2019 academic year, follow the five-step process below.

 International students: Only U.S. citizens and permanent residents are eligible for federal, state and institutional financial aid programs.
 International students may check with their department to learn about scholarships or fellowships for which they may be eligible.